mkmorgan1/website-2/README.md

 - I have an AWS S3 bucket and EC2 instance for storage and deployment.
 - Changes in state and rendering are implemented through React.
 - A MongoDB database stores data for the website.
+- Projects and bio are editable from my IP address

 ## Installation